Zenilus/TimoshenkoBeamFEA/docs/timoshenko-beam-module.md

 - `inputWorkbook` (string, optional): Path to the Excel workbook containing model data.
 Defaults to `data/input_data.xlsx` inside the project.

 **Outputs**
-- None (prints results and generates plots).
+- None (prints displacement and stress summaries, generates plots).
 Returns when analysis completes.

 **Key operations**
 - Ensures the `src` directory is on the MATLAB path.
 - Falls back to the packaged sample workbook when no argument is supplied.
 - Delegates to the solver and visualization utilities in sequence.
+- Feeds the stress metadata through `prepareStressReportEntries` for console reporting.

 **Pseudocode**